 Both of these dress codes will commonly be found at galas, weddings, balls, etc.

-The biggest mistake we see with semi-formal is that most men will be under dressed for this particular dress code.
+The biggest mistake we see with semi-formal is that most men will be underdressed for this particular dress code.
 With any formal dress code, a jacket is required.
-Whether it be a full suit, dressy blazer or sport jacket, you always want to put your best fashion foot forward.
+Whether it be a full suit, dressy blazer, or sports jacket, you always want to put your best fashion foot forward.

 The difference between a sport coat and a blazer is simple.
-A blazer is a solid.
+A blazer is solid.
 It can be textured but is simply one color.
-On the other hand, a sport coat has a pattern such as a plaid, a check or a windowpane.
+On the other hand, a sport coat has a pattern such as a plaid, a check, or a windowpane.

-Sport coats quite often they have highlighted decoration colors, for example a grey herringbone that has a sky blue windowpane decoration.
-See a awesome video for some great custom made semi formal jacket options available at Jaxson Maximus.
+Sport coats quite often have highlighted decoration colors, for example, a grey herringbone that has a sky blue windowpane decoration.
+See an awesome video for some great custom-made semi-formal jacket options available at Jaxson Maximus.

 Wearing the right footwear with your outfit is an integral part of nailing your look for a semi-formal dress code.
 We recommend sticking to tones and styles of shoes that look well put together and polished.
 You don’t want to ruin the formalness of your outfit by dressing it down with a pair of tennis shoes.